Defining the “Poorly Defined” in Ichnology: Biodeformational Structures, Bioturbation Fabrics, and Cryptobioturbation

 Written by Zane Gabriel Goodell

-Ichnoplanet alumni Dr. Maximiliano Paz begins professorship at Oberlin College
+Ichnoplanet alum Dr. Maximiliano Paz begins professorship at Oberlin College

 Maxi started a new teaching position in 2024 after finishing his Ph.D. and postdoctoral studies in the Ichnoplanet lab at the University of Saskatchewan.
 He is currently an Assistant Professor at Oberlin College, a liberal arts college in Ohio, USA.
 Oberlin is known for its extensive history on abolitionist and progressive ideas, being the first college to provide higher education to women and one of the first to admit African Americans in the United States.
 Maxi currently teaches Sed-Strat, Paleontology, Historical Geology, and courses about the Energy Transition and Patagonian landscapes.
 He also created a research lab currently consisting of 4 undergraduate students researching trace fossils from Paleozoic rocks of Asturias (Spain), Brittany (France), Houston (Texas, USA), and Cincinnati (Ohio, USA).